CPR 2017: Mexico

 CPR 2016: Eastern Europe.
 Building Capitals, Finding Capital: Developing Projects across Prague, Warsaw, and Kiev, CPR’s third fully-funded research program, took place from September 5-21.
 Partners for CPR 2016: Eastern Europe included the Center for Contemporary Arts; Prague, Izolyatsia, Kiev; and AIR Laboratory at the CCA Ujazdowski Castle in Warsaw.

 In a globalized art world, artists must continuously reinvent their practices while also acknowledging available resources and the structures that make them accessible.
-With CPR’s 2016 Eastern European program, we hope to rigorously examine this landscape of funding for the arts in four cities: Kiev, Warsaw and Prague.
+With CPR’s 2016 Eastern European program, we hope to rigorously examine this landscape of funding for the arts in three cities: Kiev, Warsaw and Prague.
 The cities themselves share historical and economic connections, as well as a Soviet past that inflects their contemporary experience of governance and capitalism.
 Each city is the capital of its respective nation, and as such each is a vital cultural player in the construction of a new paradigm joining the post-Soviet experience with an integrated and complex European project.
 Despite these connections, each city has dealt with extremely different circumstances through its development.
 From questions of industrial privatization to censorship, national concerns affect and influence the resources devoted to the arts, as well as the character and motivations of those who support the arts.

 CPR’s 2016 Eastern European program seeks to equip curatorial residents with a unique form of knowledge about the participating cities.
 Where do artists look for funding?
 How diverse is support?
 How do limited resources connect or isolate art practitioners?
 Who makes art possible, and why?
 Equipped with answers to these questions rather than a more traditional familiarity with the artists and the art worlds of each of these cities, the curatorial residents will investigate the range of connections inherent to funding structures and patron networks.
 By visualizing an art world positioned around resources, residents will have the opportunity to identify advantages and disadvantages of the systems.
 Additionally, the project seeks to ask what benefits are inferred in patron’s support.
 In essence, the question becomes less about who buys art, and more about what does art buy?